Absolute Power (comics): Issue #4: "Showdown"

 The rest of the heroes launch an attack on Waller's base on Gamorra while her multiversal allies attack Barry.
 Hal Jordan intervenes, giving Barry time to shut down the gateway.
 Task Force VII overwhelm the heroes while Nightwing is forced to deal with Failsafe and Waller weakens Jon Kent with kryptonite.
-Batman and Ted Kord meet with John Starr (Time Commander) where they realize the reason why Task Force VII can regenerate is they used Starr's technology to reverse their wounds before they were attacked.
-Starr plans to use his hourglass to override one of the Task Force VII robots, which will cause a chain reaction that will destroy Task Force VII and return the heroes' stolen powers.
-Starr and Batman are knocked out before they can use the device, but Green Arrow picks it up and shoots it at one of the robots, shutting down Task Force VII and restoring the heroes' powers.
-This also causes Failsafe to be deactivated, while Wally West and Jay Garrick combine their willpower with Hal's to hold off the multiversal army.
+Batman and Ted Kord meet with Time Commander where they realize the reason why Task Force VII can regenerate is they used Time Commander's technology to restore themselves from injury before they were attacked.
+Time Commander plans to use his hourglass to override one of the Amazo robots, which will cause a chain reaction that will destroy Task Force VII and return the heroes' stolen powers.
+Time Commander and Batman are knocked out before they can use the device, but Green Arrow picks it up and shoots it at one of the robots, shutting down Task Force VII and restoring the heroes' powers.
+This also causes Failsafe to be deactivated, while Wally West and Jay Garrick hold off the multiversal army.
 Green Arrow explains that he knew Waller would not trust him because she had telepaths around her, which is why he had Martian Manhunter put in a telepathic input that made him believe in Waller's cause until it timed out.
-Dreamer returns and knocks out Waller before she can attack Nightwing, and explains how Jon dreamed of her constantly while under Brainiac Queen's control, which pulled her into the Dreamscape and allowed her to heal from her wounds.
-Barry is forced to sever their Earth's connection to the rest of the Multiverse to stop Waller's army from coming through, while Waller goes on a rant about how she won by manipulating the world to hate metahumans.
-Unknown to her, Nightwing has Air Wave record her and broadcast her speech to the world.
+Dreamer returns and knocks out Waller before she can attack Nightwing, and explains how Jon dreamed of her constantly while under Brainiac Queen's control, allowing her to enter the Dreamscape and heal her wounds.
+Barry is forced to sever the universe's connection to the rest of the multiverse to stop Waller's army from coming through, while Waller goes on a rant about how she won by manipulating the world to hate metahumans.
+Unknown to her, Nightwing has Air Wave record her her speech to the world.

 Two days later, the world is recovering from Waller's attack.
-Wally and Jay Garrick confirm they cannot access the Multiverse.
+Wally and Jay Garrick confirm they cannot access the multiverse.
 It is revealed that whatever Barry did to separate their world from the multiverse also severed his connection with the Speed Force.
-Dreamer erases Waller's memory of the heroes' identities and leaves her alone in her cell in Belle Reve.
-Green Arrow calls a meeting with Batman, Superman, and Wonder Woman at the Secret Sanctuary to explain his actions.
-They begrudgingly accept his apology, with Batman revealing that while most of the heroes' abilities returned, other have their powers mixed up with other heroes.
+Dreamer erases Waller's memory of the heroes' identities and leaves her alone in prison.
+Green Arrow calls a meeting with Batman, Superman, and Wonder Woman to explain his actions.
+They begrudgingly accept his apology, with Batman revealing that while most of the heroes' abilities returned, others inadvertently gained the abilities of other metahumans in place of their original abilities.
 Green Arrow admits that his undercover plan was not the smartest, but insists that the whole event would never have happened if they had been more communicative and never disbanded the Justice League.
 Superman, Batman, and Wonder Woman show him the schematics for the new Watchtower.